marci-pires/WikiHadatac/HADatAc-Training.md

 ## Module 1 - Get HADatAc Up and Running

 ### Short Description:
-*  Use data/metadata from provided study
+*  Learn how to use data/metadata from a provided study

 ### Learning Outcomes: